kgroveshok/z80-homebrew/WORD-LIST.md

  NOP (  --  ) Do nothing | DONE

+ ( ( -- )  Start of comment | DONE

+ ) ( -- )  End of comment |  DONE

  BANK ( u1 -- ) Select Serial EEPROM Bank Device at bank address u1 1-5 (disables CARTDEV).
 Set to zero to disable storage. | DONE

  CARTDEV ( u1 -- ) Select cart device 1-8 (Disables BANK).
 Set to zero to disable devices. |  DONE

+  FB ( u -- )        Select frame buffer ID u (1-3)  |  DONE

+  EMIT ( u -- )        Display ascii character  TOS   | DONE

- .- ( u -- )    Display TOS replacing any dashes with space   |DONE
+ .- ( u -- )    Display TOS replacing any dashes with space   | DONE

- . ( u -- )    Display TOS   |DONE
+ . ( u -- )    Display TOS   | DONE

-CLS ( -- ) clear frame buffer    |DONE
+ CLS ( -- ) clear frame buffer    | DONE

  DRAW ( -- ) Draw contents of current frame buffer  | DONE

-DUMP ( x --  ) With address x display dump   |DONE
+ DUMP ( x --  ) With address x display dump   | DONE

  CDUMP ( -- ) continue dump of memory from DUMP | DONE

- AT ( u1 u2 -- )  Set next output via . or emit at row u2 col u1 |DONE
+ AT ( u1 u2 -- )  Set next output via . or emit at row u2 col u1 | DONE

-HOME ( -- )    Reset the current cursor for output to home |DONE
+ HOME ( -- )    Reset the current cursor for output to home | DONE

  SPACE (  -- c ) Push the value of space onto the stack as a string  | DONE

+ AT? ( u1 u2 -- n )  Push to stack ASCII value at row u2 col u1 | DONE

  ADSP ( u1 --  )  Enable/Disable Auto screen updates (SLOW).
 If off, use DRAW to refresh.
 Default is on. $0003 will enable direct screen writes (TODO) | DONE

  IF ( w -- f )     If TOS is true exec code following up to THEN - Note: currently not supporting ELSE or nested IF | DONE

  THEN ( -- )    Does nothing.
 It is a marker for the end of an IF block | DONE

  DO ( u1 u2 -- )   Loop starting at u2 with a limit of u1 | DONE

  LOOP ( -- )     Increment and test loop counter  | DONE

  I ( -- ) Current loop counter | DONE